Biomedical-Imaging-Group/SplineOps/docs/user-guide/installation.rst

     mamba install numpy scipy

-Simply install bssp from its wheel using pip. **IMPORTANT**: Not yet uploaded on pypi or anaconda/mamba.
+Simply install splineops from its wheel using pip. **IMPORTANT**: Not yet uploaded on pypi or anaconda/mamba.
 A wheel is needed and can be obtained from the source (see Packaging below).

 .. code-block:: bash

-    pip install bssp
+    pip install splineops

 To run the examples, matplotlib will also be required.